wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

 ### Preparation for Next Session

-- Review the statistics refactoring plan for implementation details
+- Review the current project state and identify the next major feature or refactoring task.
+- If continuing with existing plans, review `docs/STATISTICS_REFACTOR_PLAN.md` or the spider component plan.
 - Review the spider-component-plan.md document for detailed requirements and next implementation chunks
 - Plan for further UI/UX improvements and additional component integration